 Among other ways of consuming cannabis, topical application is by far the safest method.
-Although you won’t experience the “high” associated to smoking weed or ingesting the herb, cannabis topicals, such as ointments and creams, can be very effective in providing your cells with beneficial cannabinoids..
+You won’t experience the “high” associated with smoking weed or ingesting the herb.
+But topical cannabis use, such as with ointments and creams, can be very effective in providing your cells with beneficial cannabinoids.

 How Do Cannabis Topicals Work?